ssb214/spatialfinal2021/README.md

 # Data editing

 EJScreen data:
-- For ease of importing to GitHub, we limited the data to only areas within GA before loading the dataset to the project
+- For ease of importing to GitHub (file size issues), we limited the data to only areas within GA before loading the dataset to the project

 # Dataset information